 4. The degree of difficulty

-ERP software applications provide a wide range of features, but they can often be complicated and challenging to use.
-It’s not uncommon for businesses to become enamoured of an ERP solution’s promise but refuses to prepare for its execution adequately.
+Software like Microsoft ERP applications provide a wide range of features, but they can often be complicated and challenging to use.
+It’s not uncommon for businesses to become enamored of an ERP solution’s promise but refuses to prepare for its execution adequately.
 Some companies feel that their programs are too complex for their operations, resulting in a low return on investment.
 This is particularly true if the software’s sophistication prevents you from persuading the team to use it.

 To avoid being a survivor of the ERP software’s complexity,